Have You Tried Post-It® Notes?

 - or because interrupting keeps them engaged in what is going on

-Start by helping your child understand the source of his interruptions.
+To stop your child from interrupting in class, it’s important to start with the source of the interruptions.
 Does he struggle with remembering things?
 Does he tend to want to have his questions addressed right away?
+From there, you can then help your child understand and recognize the pattern(s).

 Help him see that, the way his brain is wired, it’s normal for him to want to address his thoughts right away; but also help him understand that it’s important to learn to hold his thoughts or questions until someone else is finished.
 Like taking turns when playing a game, it’s a skill he needs to practice and learn to master.